Tyler-Hector/dataset-research/README.md

-//this is the README.md file
+This project is going to be the repository for our AI infrastructure!